Air Defense

 Targets

-Aircraft, UAVs, cruise missiles, low-flying aircraft, and some short- or medium-range ballistic missile threats
+Aircraft, UAVs, cruise missiles, air-to-ground missiles, low-flying aircraft, and reported short- or medium-range ballistic-missile threats depending on variant/source

 Launcher